jeremysinger/capabilitiesforcoders/faq/setup_morello.rst

     sudo apt-get install minicom

-3. Connect to Serial Consoles
+How to Connect to Serial Consoles
 -----------------------------

 "First, connect to the MCC firmware console.
 The serial device for the firmware on the Morello server is `ttyUSB0`.